etienneabassi/etienneabassi.github.io/_pages/about.md

 ## Current Research

-I currently explore how **tactile perception** can enhance auditory perception of **music and language**, especially under noisy or degraded conditions.
+I currently study how **tactile perception** can enhance auditory perception of **music and language**, especially under noisy or degraded conditions.

 This includes developing and testing tools for **tactile music rendering**, with implications for accessibility, live performance, and cognitive integration of multisensory information.

 ## Workshops & Artistic Practice

-Outside of academia, I animate workshops combining on the topic of **brain science, music, and technology**, often featured in festivals and cultural spaces, as well as giving musical performances.
+Outside of academia, I animate workshops on the topics of **brain science, music, and technology**, often featured in festivals and cultural spaces, as well as giving musical performances.

 ## About Me